 Therefore, when creating content, website owners need to be cognizant of at least two audiences:

 Every day humans who can understand the intricacies of language and its multiple meanings – for example, you can quite easily talk about a particular subject without explicitly mentioning that subject

 - Search engines:

-algorithms which whilst very good, do not necessarily understand content the way a human does.
+Automated algorithms that whilst very good, do not comprehend the content in the same way that humans do.